mothership-ec/cog-mothership-ecommerce/readme.md

 ### Filters

 You can optionally pass in filter callbacks that are applied after the results are pulled from the database.
+Returning `false` from the callback will remove the object from the results.

 #### Usage